Eviction Process In Philadelphia: Eviction Hearing And Beyond

 If a party chooses not to enter into mediation, or if mediation fails, the parties may contest the matter.
 A contest means the parties will appear before a judge, therefore, allowing a judge to decide the case.
 Any witnesses must be prepared to testify at this point.

-Call or email Kenneth L. Baritz & Associates, P.C., to schedule a no-obligation consultation with a Philadelphia area landlord-tenant attorney representing landlords in evictions, condominium associations in collections and real estate purchasers and sellers in commercial real estate transactions.
+Call or email Baritz Law Associates LLC, to schedule a no-obligation consultation with a Philadelphia area landlord-tenant attorney representing landlords in evictions, condominium associations in collections and real estate purchasers and sellers in commercial real estate transactions.